Basit46/Funding-contract/README.md

-# This a simple solidity contract that acts a funds a contract's creator wallet
+# This a simple solidity contract that funds a contract's creator wallet